djhoese/git-novice-custom/_episodes/09-github.md

 > {: .solution}
 {: .challenge}

-> ## GitHub License and README files
+> ## GitLab License and README files
 >
-> In this section we learned about creating a remote repository on GitHub, but when you initialized your
+> In this section we learned about creating a remote repository on GitLab, but when you initialized your
-> GitHub repo, you didn't add a README.md or a license file.
+> GitLab repo, you didn't add a README.md or a license file.
 If you had, what do you think would have happened when
 > you tried to link your local and remote repositories?
 >
 > > ## Solution